Welcome to Midwest Ohio Baseball • • HomeContact UsYour Privacy

 1. A minimum of 8 players is required to begin a game.

-3. A continuous batting order will be used for all Division II and Division III games and shall be optional in Division I games (see Division I Substitution Addendum).
+4. A continuous batting order will be used for all Division II and Division III games and shall be optional in Division I games (see Division I Substitution Addendum).
 All players in uniform will be in the batting order.
 An injured player or a player being disciplined may be withheld from the batting order as long as the coach reports this to the opposing coach prior to the game’s start.
 In the event a player is injured his spot is skipped without penalty.
+In the event of an ejection, that spot is an automatic out for the rest of the game.
 In a continuous batting order, the spot occupied by an ejected player is an automatic out for the rest of the game.
-When using a continuous batting order, free substitution shall be used defensively, except for the pitcher.
+Free substitution shall be used defensively, except for the pitcher.
 Once a pitcher is removed from the pitching position, he shall not return to the pitching position in that game.

 6. Failure to start game on time: